Now more than ever, businesses are focusing on creating delightful mobile website experiences.

 The mobile website caters to both types of visitors from the very beginning.
 When you first go to their mobile website, you're greeted with an option to search for specific items, shops, or categories.

-Immediately below the search bar are thumbnail images of trending items that showcase some of the most popular things you can buy on Etsy.
-Mobile users can view these trending items in a collage format, and the images are big enough for them to easily tap with their finger.
+Immediately below are thumbnail images of trending items that showcase some of the most popular things you can buy on Etsy.
+Mobile users can view these trending items in a collage format, and the images are large enough to easily tap with a finger.

 This is the personal website of Adrian Zumbrunnen, a UX designer, writer, and speaker.
 When you visit his website, you'll notice right away there's something very unique about it: It's a conversational website.

-It almost looks like a text message conversation you'd normally have on your phone -- including the ellipsis to show he's "typing."
-Users are given two response options at the end of every exchange, so it's kind of like a "choose-your-own-adventure" experience.
+It almost looks like a text message conversation you'd normally have on your phone, including the ellipsis to show he's "typing."
+Users are given two response options at the end of every exchange, so it's akin to a "choose-your-own-adventure" experience.

-While the mobile and desktop experience are very similar, the desktop website feels like it was made primarily for mobile -- which could be the direction sites will go in the future.
+While the mobile and desktop experiences are similar, the desktop website feels like it was made primarily for mobile — which could be the direction sites will go in the future.